Limitations

 Each write operation incurs a small additional network cost.
 If you expect a single compressed account to amass a large amount of state updates, the lifetime cost of the compressed account may be higher than its uncompressed equivalent, which currently has a fixed per-byte rent cost at creation.

 Now you're familiar with the core concepts of ZK Compression, you're ready to take the next step!
-Dive into building a program or application with ZK Compression, or learn how to set up and run your own node.
+Dive into or with ZK Compression, or learn how to .
 For those interested in learning more about the fundamentals of ZK and its applications on Solana, we recommend reading the following: